 - Here's a link to Digital Media late and regrading policies.

 - Design 1

 Grade Book Update Policy:

-Grades may be viewed 24/7 through individual online accounts on https://jupitergrades.com/login/?10334 and will be updated every two weeks or so.
-Students/Parents will receive grade-viewing info by email.
+Grades may be viewed 24/7 through individual online accounts on Canvas and/or Aeries/SIS.

 Daily assignments are determined by tasks needed to achieve project goals.
-Students are responsible to check assigned tasks on the online daily agenda and end goals and work toward achieving those tasks and goals.
+Students are responsible to check assigned tasks and project goals on Canvas and work toward achieving those tasks and goals.

 Make Up Work